Fred Weary (offensive lineman)

-Fred Edward Weary Jr. (born September 30, 1977) is a former American football guard.
-He was drafted by the Houston Texans in the third round of the 2002 NFL Draft.
-He played college football at Tennessee.
+Fred Edward Weary Jr. (born September 30, 1977) is an American former professional football player who was a guard in the National Football League (NFL).
+He was selected by the Houston Texans in the third round of the 2002 NFL draft.
+He played college football for the Tennessee Volunteers.

+Early life

+Weary was a standout football player and wrestler at Robert E. Lee High School in Montgomery, Alabama.
+As a wrestler, he was a three-time Alabama state champion and Reno Tournament of Champions winner, a national level high school wrestling tournament.

+College career

+He played college football at the University of Tennessee from 1997 to 2001.

 Professional career

 Houston Texans

-He was drafted in the 2002 NFL Draft by the Texans and started 12 of the 16 games he played in as a rookie.
+He was chosen in the 2002 NFL Draft by the Texans and started 12 of the 16 games he played in as a rookie.

-He suffered a broken leg on December 2, 2007 in a game against the Tennessee Titans.
+He suffered a broken leg on December 2, 2007, in a game against the Tennessee Titans.
 In the 2008 preseason, he was placed on season-ending injured reserve.
-The Texans released him on October 14.
+The Texans released him on October 14, 2008.

 Cleveland Browns

 Weary was signed by the Cleveland Browns on August 9, 2009.
 Within a few short weeks the Browns released him with an undisclosed injury settlement.